tc39/notes/es8/2017-03/mar-23.md

 AK: For ES modules they export the things they declare as exporting.
 For dynamic modules their set of exports is defined by their importers.
 I could say `import atom from underscore` and atom will now be exported from underscore.

-BF: I don't think that's entirely true if we go back to module declaration and instantiation, I think it's statically checked.
+BFS: I don't think that's entirely true if we go back to module declaration and instantiation, I think it's statically checked.

 CP: You can resolve to pending because you haven't evaluated the dynamic module.

-BF: So if the loader does not generate a pending, does that mean it's an error?
+BFS: So if the loader does not generate a pending, does that mean it's an error?

 CP: If you know the shape of it without evaluating it, you don't need to return pending.